portugueslab/stytra_hackathon/README.md

 # The stytra hackathon!
-Repo with the materials and code for the stytra hackathon.
+Repo with the material and code for the stytra hackathon.